Forex Trading With the Norwegian Krone

 Factors Influencing the Economy of Norway

-The exchange rate of the Norwegian Krone is strongly influenced by the price of oil due to Norway’s heavy reliance upon the petroleum producing sector.
-Any fall in the global price of oil will necessarily impact upon the value of Norway’s currency itself, and conversely any rise will boost the nation’s economy.
-Another factor which comes into play when it comes to Norway’s economy is turbulence in the international financial market.
-As the Krone is thought of as a peripheral currency, when there is high volatility in the market many international traders reduce the amount of Krone that they trade which leads to a depreciation of the currency.
+The exchange rate of the Norwegian Krone is strongly influenced by the price of oil due to Norway’s heavy reliance on the petroleum producing sector.
+Any fall in the global price of oil will necessarily impact on the value of Norway’s currency itself, and conversely any rise will boost the nation’s economy.
+Another factor that comes into play with regard to Norway’s economy is turbulence in the international financial market.
+As the Krone is thought of as a peripheral currency, when there is high volatility in the market many international traders reduce the amount of Krone that they trade, which leads to a depreciation of the currency.